gad-lang/gad/docs/builtins.md

   - bytes
   - map
   - syncMap
-  - undefined: contains returns false if object value is undefined
+  - nil: contains returns false if object value is nil
 - > `element`:
   - if object's type is array, element can be of any type and sequential search is applied in array.